MiguelIlekSantos/russian-alphabet-game/README.md

 ## Why ? :bulb:

-The main inspiration for this game was the game Flippy Bit And The Attack Of The Hexadecimals From Base 16.
+The main inspiration for this game was the game _Flippy Bit And The Attack Of The Hexadecimals From Base 16_.
 <br>
 Which you can find by this link : [Click here !](https://flippybitandtheattackofthehexadecimalsfrombase16.com)